Srikar2020/Tech-blog/README.md

 Install all these packages listed bellow & Run the sever npm start.

 # Usage
+# VERY IMPORTANT
+  1. When you create a user id by entering Username & Email & Password.
+Do not try to refresh twice.

+  2. Go STRAIGHT to the Sign-in AREA on the Web App and Log-in.

 The application uses packages such as bcrypt, dotenv, express-handlebars, express-session, handlebars, connect-session-sqcuelize, mysql2, sequelize and path.